 Since 1993, Sierra Nevada Alliance has been an authority in the region on land, water and wildlife issues.
-We have published numerous documents, including directories, topical research reports, case studies for model community efforts, and toolkits to help local leaders.
+We publish internal documents and share external resources including directories, topical research reports, case studies for model community efforts, and toolkits to help local leaders.

 Sign Up for the Sierra Resource Newsletter

-If you have content for the Sierra resource please contact Alliance education and communication Director Sara Monson at firstname.lastname@example.org.
+If you have content for the Sierra Resource, please get in touch with firstname.lastname@example.org.

 Resource Reports, Toolkits and Guides